Reconciliation

 3. Learning Resources

-The City of Coquitlam participates in or promotes in a variety of events and observances throughout the year that raise awareness about Canada’s Indigenous history.
+The City of Coquitlam participates in or promotes in a variety of events and observances throughout the year that raise awareness about the diverse history of Indigenous peoples’ in Canada.

-For more events, visit Canadian Heritage’s Celebrate Canada List of Events (includes interactive map for Metro Vancouver activities).
+For more events, visit Canadian Heritage’s Celebrate Canada List of Events.